Margaret D. Lowman: Organizations

-Executive Director, and the Foundation supports Tree Research, Exploration, and Education (hence, TREE).
+executive director, and the Foundation supports Tree Research, Exploration, and Education (hence, TREE).
 The Foundation has supported scholarships for students from developing countries to learn about forest conservation in the U.S., built the Myakka River canopy walkway (America's first public treetop walk), conserved valuable forest fragments, the church forests, in Ethiopia with a unique science-religion partnership, and continuously promotes education of youth about forest conservation.

 Canopy access

-Lowman has developed an expertise for using different canopy access techniques such as slingshot fired ropes, hot air balloons with sleds, canopy cranes, and canopy walkways.
-In 2000 the Myakka River State Park canopy walkway opened after a 1997 proposal from Lowman.
-It includes a walkway through Florida Oak-Palm Hammock and a tower that reveals a "sea of green" above the treetops.
-It has given visitors a view of the trees that changes people's perspective on the importance of forest conservation.
+Lowman has developed expertise in using different canopy access techniques such as slingshot-fired ropes, hot air balloons with sleds, canopy cranes, and canopy walkways.
+In 2000, the Myakka River State Park canopy walkway opened following a 1997 proposal from Lowman.
+It includes a walkway through Florida Oak-Palm Hammock and a tower that reveals a "sea of green" above the treetops, offering visitors a unique perspective on the importance of forest conservation.

+Lowman currently leads the TREE Foundation's flagship initiative, Mission Green, which aims to build canopy walkways in biodiversity hotspots around the world to promote forest conservation and environmental education.
+Through Mission Green, researchers, students, and the public gain safe access to forest canopies, fostering greater understanding of ecosystems and biodiversity.